Christopher K. Hsee

 Theodore O. Yntema Professor of Behavioral Science and Marketing

-Hsee is the President-elect of the Society for Judgment and Decision Making, and a recipient of the Distinguished Scientific Contribution Award from the Society for Consumer Psychology.
+Hsee is a fellow of the Association for Psychological Science (APS), has served as President of the Society for Judgment and Decision Making (SJDM), and received the Distinguished Scientific Contribution Award from the Society for Consumer Psychology (SCP).
 Hsee has also been awarded the Phoenix Teaching Award and the McKenzie Excellence in Teaching Award.

 Hsee’s research has received support from the John Templeton Foundation related to the NEW PATHS TO PURPOSE PROJECT.